carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ### Step 3: Obtain genome list

-Each line of this file represent one organism, first column contains a unique organism name and the second column contains the path to the associate gbk file.
+Each line of this file represent one organism, first column contains a unique organism name and the second column contains the path to the associate `.gbk` file.

 ~~~
 $ ls agalactiae* | cut -d'.' -f1|while read line; do echo $line$'\t'$line.gbk >> organisms.gbk.list; done